RobRendell/gTove/README.md

     * Hexagonal fog of war shaders
     * Hexagonal fog of war mouse clicks/elastic drag
 * Dice enhancements:
     * Roll in a floating dice tray, rather than on the tabletop.
 Tray is visible when dice bag is.
+Alternative to auto-ping dice rolls when they're happening
     * Ability for players to customise the colour of "their" dice.
     * Ability to colour individual dice within a pool (so 4d6 in white, 3d6 in red, 2d6 in black)
     * Ability to hold (pin) some dice and reroll the rest (die context menu?)
     * Ability to customise dice faces (text, or uploaded image)
     * For games with complex dice pool mechanics, some way to save set-up pools for later re-use
-* Detect images which were uploaded manually into Drive, and warn user they can't do that.
 * Do a pass through reducers, enforcing action.fromPeerId === undefined for most (make a localReducer() wrapper?)
 * Try to re-establish WebRTC after sleeping?
 Handler for onError?
 * Investigate Dropbox API as a possible alternative to Google Drive.
 * Zig-zag "straight paths" across the grain of hex grids don't always pass through the hexes a human would choose.
-* Check for any props assigned to anonymous functions, which will cause unnecessary re-rendering.
+* Check for any props assigned to anonymous functions, which will cause unnecessary re-rendering. https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/jsx-no-bind.md
 * Fog of War elastic rect selection doesn't show up well against rendered grid (since they're the same colour).
 * Settable ownership of minis, so only certain people can manipulate them?
 * Drive 403 error fetching images not re-trying in file browser?